brobertiello/RoadToRehab/README.md

 ## Project Structure

-This project consists of three main components:
+This project consists of two main components:

 1. **Backend** - A Node.js/Express MongoDB API for data storage and retrieval
 2. **Frontend** - A Swift iOS app for tracking symptoms and physical therapy progress
-3. **PoseDetection** - A Swift app that uses the device camera to detect human body poses

 ## Backend (MongoDB & Express.js)